GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Related Work

+In non-multimodal settings, the authors used preference modeling to combine the pattern-based and fact-based textual models into one framework \cite{sheng2021integrating}.
+They employed a heterogeneous dynamic graph convolutional network to build preference maps, which they subsequently used to steer joint learning of pattern and fact-based models for final prediction.

+Another work \cite{ni2021mvan} utilized graph attention networks utilizing propagation structure along with the users' tweets to detect fake news on two real-world Twitter datasets (Twitter 15 and Twitter 16), outperforming the state-of-the-art models.
+One application of GNNs include detect fake content in sustainable vehicular social networks \cite{guo2022mixed} wherein information security is a primary concern.
+This approach integrates both local and global semantics of the text to enhance feature space.
+Another application of GNNs includes GraphSage wherein authors \cite{li2021meet} trained adversarial networks to minimize the adversarial risk on rumor detection tasks by leveraging objective facts from Wikipedia articles and subjective facts from social media posts.

-GNNs have excelled in a multitude of disciplines, including network science, semantic forensics, health, visual dialogue \cite{mai2020analyzing,chen2020hgmf,han2020graph,9413053,jiang2020kbgn,arya2019hyperlearn}.
-Specifically, \cite{jiang2020kbgn} employed graph to create fine-grained cross-modal semantic links between visual and text knowledge, as well as an adaptive information selection mode to get the relevant information. \cite{arya2019hyperlearn} utilized Graph Convolutional Networks to combine relational information inside and across modalities utilising a hypergraph-based data representation framework.
+In a multimodal environment, \cite{jiang2020kbgn} employed a graph to create fine-grained cross-modal semantic links between visual and text knowledge, as well as an adaptive information selection mode to get the relevant information.

-Inspired by their limitation of inefficient fusion of different modalities with complex models and recent success of GNNs, we propose, GAME-ON, an end-to-end trainable GNN based framework.
-The GAME-ON framework contains fewer number of parameters, but also takes care of the heterogeneity gap.
-To be particular, inter (across)-and intra (within)- modalities relationships are fused together to learn a common multimodal representations in a novel two-step process (detailed description in Section \ref{sec:method}).